 As part of our statewide effort to document native bees across Ohio, we have distributed 150 collection kits to collectors across Ohio.
 These collectors are gathering specimens once a week using bee bowls.
 The goal is to repeatedly sample the same site across the year to get a better understanding of the species turnover and therefore maximize the number of species we document across Ohio.
 Support for the Ohio Native Bee Survey via Collection Kits comes from The Manitou Fund.
-The sign-up for 2020 is now closed, but we do have a more targeted specialist bee project that you can sign up for here: https://u.osu.edu/beesurvey/native-bee-survey-via-specimen-collections/120-2/
+The sign-up for 2020 bowl project is now closed, but we do have a more targeted specialist bee project that you can sign up for here: https://u.osu.edu/beesurvey/native-bee-survey-via-specimen-collections/120-2/

 - Be part of the first statewide Ohio bee list